-Select Plan>Story Mapping from the navigation bar;
+Select Planning>Story Mapping from the navigation bar:

 - Use the Filters button to filter your view.
 For more about Search and Filters look Here

-Mapping Your Features
+Mapping Your Products

-Adding Epics to Story Map
+Adding Sections to Story Map

-Adding User Stories to Story Map
+Adding Features to Story Map

 - A single click will open it in full editable mode.
 Here you can add a description, assign it to Releases, Sprints, Teams, add Subtasks and much more.